 Landviser’s associates have more than 60 years of combined expertise in Geographical Big Data: acquiring data from a variety of sources; data QA, cleaning and curating; and developing Enterprises’ Intelligence.

-We are an international consulting company with headquarters in USA (Houston, TX); branch offices in Europe (Prague, Czech Republic and Moscow, Russia); and business representatives in Canada, South America (Columbia, Brazil), Africa (Nigeria, Uganda, South Africa), Asia (India, China, Indonesia, Philippines), and Australia.
+We are an international consulting company with headquarters in USA (Houston, TX); branch offices in Europe (Prague, Czech Republic and Moscow, Russia); and business representatives in Canada, South America (Columbia, Peru, Brazil), Africa (Nigeria, Uganda, South Africa), Asia (India, China, Indonesia, Philippines), and New Zealand.

 PhD (Env Biology) &